turingschool/curriculum/tutorials/internal_testing/rspec_and_bdd.markdown

 In the case where the developer is the only one who deals with the test suite, a better choice is to pair RSpec directly with Capybara.
 You can develop awesome user-stories-in-executable-code that are still readable and realize the goals of BDD.
 </div>

+## Setup RSpec

+To use the library, add `gem 'rspec-rails'` to the `:test` and `:development` groups in your Gemfile, then run `bundle` from the command line.

+Now you can run: `rails g rspec:install`
+This adds the spec directory and some skeleton files, including the "rake spec" task.

 ## Unit Testing

 Once we have a failing integration test we have permission to write lower-level examples.